There must be a better way to do this, surely.

 This feels inevitable.
 If you group people by adjacent rows, you guarantee congestion.
 Everyone needs to stow their bags and sit roughly in the same rows.
 When they cannot pass each other or stow in parallel, they just wait.

-Boarding back-to-front is so inefficient that having people board at random whenever they arrive at the gate is faster.
+Boarding back-to-front is so inefficient that having people board at random is faster.

 Try running both simulations a few times and compare the step counts.
 Boarding at random is unintuitively but consistently faster than back-to-front.